Multi-wavelength observation of MAXI J1348$-$630 during the outburst in 2019: Observation and data analysis

-The Neutron star Interior Composition Explorer (NICER) on the International Space Station (ISS) is dedicated mainly to study neutron stars.
-The primary instrument of NICER is the X-ray Timing Instrument (XTI) which is an array of 56 X-ray photon detectors that collect photons in the energy range 0.2--12 keV \citep{Ge16}.
-After the discovery of MAXI J1348--630, NICER performed multiple observations towards the source.
-We used the observation of 20 June 2019 (Obs Id -- 2200530160) for the study of the power spectral properties of the source.
-We performed {\tt NICERL2} to apply the standard NICER calibrations and standard screening.
-We have applied barycenter correction by performing {\tt BARYCORR} using ICRS as the reference frame.
-Light curves have been extracted using the barycenter corrected event file in {\tt XSELECT v 2.4e} with different bin sizes of 1 sec, 0.1 sec, 0.01 sec etc.
+The Neutron Star Interior Composition Explorer (\textit{NICER}) on the International Space Station (ISS) is mainly dedicated to the study of neutron stars.
+The primary instrument of \textit{NICER} is the X-ray Timing Instrument (XTI), which is an array of 56 X-ray photon detectors that collect photons in the energy range of 0.2--12~keV \citep{Ge16}. \textit{NICER} performed multiple observations of MAXI J1348--630 after its discovery.
+We used a quasi-simultaneous \textit{NICER} observation with \textit{ALMA} during the decay phase of the January 2019 outburst.
+The observation details are summarised in Table~\ref{tab:log}.

+We have used the \texttt{nicerl2} script to process the \textit{NICER} data in \texttt{HEASOFT} 6.31 with the latest caldb version 20221001.
+We used \texttt{nicerl3-spect} to extract the spectrum from the clean event file.
+The good time intervals were selected for the timing analysis according to the following criteria: The ISS was not in the South Atlantic Anomaly (SAA) zone, the source elevation was $>$ 20$^{\circ}$ above the Earth limb, and the source direction was at least 30$^{\circ}$ from the bright Earth.
+The background corresponding to each epoch of the observation was simulated by using the \texttt{nibackgen3C50}\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/nicer/tools/nicer_bkg_est_tools.html}.} tool \citep{Re21}.
+We used \texttt{XSPEC v12.13} \citep{Ar96} for the spectral fitting.